youssefoume/youssefoume/README.md

 - 👋 Hi, I’m @youssefoume
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning java and angualr
+- 🌱 I’m currently learning Java and Angualr
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...